kingluo/myresume/README.md

 Enhanced postgresql logical replication.

-Similiar to BDR, but it do not depends on specific postgresql version and non-invasive.
+Similiar to BDR, but it does not depends on specific postgresql version and non-invasive.

 The built-in logicial replication has below shortages: